 flowInfo includes the following attributes:

-flowId shall be set to a integer value that describes the IP flow.
-A value is assigned by the IN-CSE according local policy.
+flowId shall be set to an integer value that describes the IP flow.
+A value is assigned by the IN-CSE according to local policy.
 The value that is used is unique within the scope of the IN-CSE.

 flowDescriptions shall be an array of strings configured with two entries.
 The first entry in the array is an IP flow description for oneM2M requests and responses flowing from the IN-CSE to the QoS session endpoint applicable to this request.
-The second entry in the array is an IP flow description for oneM2M requests and responses flowing in the reverse direction from the QoS session endpoint to the IN-CSE.
+The second entry in the array is an IP flow description for oneM2M requests and responses flowing in the reverse direction from the QoS session endpoint to the IN-CSE:

 Entry #1 in the flowDescriptions array includes the following attributes:

-direction shall be set to a value of "out"
+direction shall be set to a value of "out".

 source IP address shall be set to the IP address of the IN-CSE and destination IP address is set to the IP addresses configured in the pointOfAccess attribute of the <AE> or <remoteCSE> resource hosted on the IN-CSE and associated with the QoS session endpoint applicable to this request.